numaga94/Codeacademy/mixed-message/README.md

    `node main.js`

-   `// return 'Server is running on http://localhost:8000'`
+5. your terminal should return 'Server is running on http://localhost:8000'`

-5. you can open up index.html on your favorite browser.
+6. you are good to go to index.html to check out the qutoes of the day.

 ## Features